iddiiddrisu/Devopsdemo/README.md

 ## Git Code of Conduct
 This project uses git-flow principles in managing this repository.
-Branch out of develop to create a new feature branch.
+Branch out of develop to create a new branch.